FREQUENTLY ASKED QUESTIONS

 - Will Company "X" provide safe off-site image storage for 2 years?
 Will they let you download the photos & videos as many times as you need within those 2 years?

-- Is Company "X" a self-taught hobbyist, or did they invest in training from leading National or International experts in photography, videography and image editing?
+- Has Company "X" trained with leading National or International experts in photography, videography and image editing?

-- Will Company "X" provide unique Royalty Free Music for your videos?
-YouTube and your MLS will not allow you to post videos with unlicensed music.
+- Will Company "X" provide unique Royalty Free Music for your videos so they don't get pulled down by YouTube or your MLS?

 - Can you rely on Company "X" to be on time?
 Will Company "X" still be in business to support you in the future?